8 messaging templates to make customer service a breeze

 The feedback they get from their users can point to areas for improvement to make their website more enjoyable -- or at least, less frustrating -- to use.

 OK.
 Hopefully, you’re sold on the benefits of using customer messaging . . . but how are you supposed to do it?
-Adding more third-party applications or widgets to your storefront isn’t exactly top of your wishlist.
+Adding more third-party applications or widgets to your website isn’t exactly top of your wishlist.

 With Podia, there’s no need, and you can get started in the time it takes to make a new brew of coffee.
 Let me show you how.